kijiproject/kiji/kijiproject.github.com/_posts/userguide/2012-01-01-tool-reference.md

 Setting Individual Cells: `put`<a name="put"> </a>
 --------------------------------------------------

-To aid in the insertion of small datasets, debugging, and testing, the `kiji put` command may be used to insert individual values in a Kiji table.
+To aid in the insertion of small data sets, debugging, and testing, the `kiji put` command may be used to insert individual values in a Kiji table.

 The following arguments are required: